yihua7/SC-GS/readme.md

 ### Editing Mode

-We offer two deformation strategies for editing: iterative deformation and transformation from the initial frozen moment.
+We offer two deformation strategies for editing: **(1)** iterative ARAP deformation and **(2)** ARAP starts with the initial frozen moment.
 Users can select their preferred strategy from the Editing Mode drop-down menu on the UI interface.

 <img src="./assets/Editing_mode.png" width="50%">